...

 For businesses running online ads, your IP score is critical for preventing fraud.
 Advertisers pay good money to drive traffic and conversions from their ads.
 So, if your IP is connected to fraudulent activities like click fraud, it could result in serious issues.
 Click fraud occurs when someone intentionally clicks on ads to generate false impressions or create a financial loss for advertisers.

 A low score could cause you to be blocked from participating in ad campaigns, losing access to valuable advertising opportunities.
-Additionally, online advertisers rely on IP scores to assess the legitimacy of ad clicks and impressions.
+Additionally, online advertisers rely on IP to assess the legitimacy of ad clicks and impressions.
 If your score indicates suspicious activity, it could prevent your ads from reaching the right audience.
 This, in turn, can affect the performance of your campaigns.

 How Can You Improve Your IP Score?